Toni Lander: Career

 She travelled widely with the Festival Ballet, performing both Russian ballet and Bournonville roles.
 In 1957, she appeared at the Tivoli Concert Hall in Copenhagen where she danced in Études and Swan Lake.
 She was honoured with the Order of the Dannebrog.
 She returned to the Falconer Centre in Copenhagen in 1959, where both she and her husband were widely acclaimed, preparing the way for Etudes at the Royal Danish Theatre.

 In 1960, she moved to New York for an engagement with American Ballet Theatre.
 She appeared in a more extensive repertoire, including Miss Julie and The Moon Reindeer by the Swedish choreographer Birgit Culberg, as well as Antony Tudor's Jardin aux Lilas.
 When Flemming Flindt became artistic director of the Royal Danish Ballet in 1966, he invited Toni Lander to appear as a guest dancer in 1967.
 She demonstrated her wide experience by dancing the pas de deux from Don Quixote, Eliza in Bournonville's Konservatoriet and the title role from Miss Julie, all in one evening.

-In 1964, After she and Harald Lander had divorced in 1964, in January 1966 she married the American dancer Bruce Marks with whom she had three children: Eric Anthony (1968), Adam Christopher (1970), Kenneth Rikard (1974).
+After she and Harald Lander had divorced in 1964, in January 1966 she married the American dancer Bruce Marks with whom she had three children: Eric Anthony (1968), Adam Christopher (1970), Kenneth Rikard (1974).
 Her last assignment with the American Ballet was in the première of José Limón's The Moor's Pavane.
 In 1971, she returned to Denmark after an international career lasting 20 years, quite exceptional for a Danish ballerina.
 In parallel with appearances in The Moor's Pavane (1971–1976), she taught at the ballet school while Marks performed as a solo dancer.

-When Marks was invited to become artistic director of Ballet West in Salt Lake City, Lander once again followed her husband, becoming head of training there.
+In 1976, Marks was invited to become artistic director of Ballet West in Salt Lake City, and Lander once again followed her husband, becoming head of training there.
 While with the Ballet West, she presented Études at the Paris Opera, Budapest Opera and the National Ballet of Amsterdam.
 She collaborated with Flemming Ryberg on presenting a new version of Bournonville's Abdallah which premièred in February 1985.
 In 1983, she had divorced Marks and was ready to accept an invitation to become the first female artistic director for the Royal Danish Ballet.
-She was prevented from doing so from a rapidly developing cancer which led to her death in Salt Lake City on 19 May 1985, aged only 53.
+She was prevented from doing so by a rapidly developing cancer which led to her death in Salt Lake City on 19 May 1985, aged only 53.